Kitware/LookingGlassVTKModule/README.md

 ## Rendering to a display and generating Quilts

-The key functionality of this module is held in `vtkLookingGlassInterface` class.
+The key functionality of this module is held in the `vtkLookingGlassInterface` class.
 It is used by the render window classes and by the render pass implementations.
-In theory, this module should be able to generate and display quilt images even if no Looking Glass hardware is present, but that capabilities has not been extensively tested.
+In theory, this module should be able to generate and display quilt images even if no Looking Glass hardware is present, but those capabilities has not been extensively tested.

 ## Developement/Bug Reports